gr4vy/gr4vy-ios/README.md

 ### Apple Pay

-In order for Apple Pay to be enabled, you must provide a valid Apple merchant ID.
-The same Apple merchant ID which is set as part of `Signing & Capabilities` within a given Xcode project.
-Please ensure you provisioning profiles and signing certificates are updated to contain this valid Apple Merchant ID.
+To enable Apple Pay in your iOS project, you will need to pass the configured `applePayMerchantId` to the SDK in the `Gr4vy.init()` call.
+In addition you'll need to enable Apple Pay within the `Signing & Capabilities` Xcode project settings and set the Apple Pay `Merchant IDs` (NOTE: ensure your provisioning profiles and signing certificates are updated to contain this valid Apple Merchant ID).
 The SDK will do various checks to ensure the device is capable of Apple Pay and will be enabled if both the device and merchant ID is valid.

 ## License